 2) What are the cost implications of additional fuel and demurrage costs?

 3) What are the environmental implications of idling and higher use of bunker fuel?

 Each of these questions require great scrutiny because the implications and impact on the prices of commodities and finished goods can be enormous.
 Not to mention higher logistical costs leading to cash management and liquidity crunch with payments being delayed as a result.

 ARE YOU READY?

 With Environmental, Social and Governance (ESG) at the heart of many companies’ policies, waterfront lingering has a huge impact on marine life around the port as well.
 And doesn’t align with any ESG strategies.

-CTRM software risk management generally focuses on market and credit risk.
+CTRM software generally focuses on market and credit risk.
 However, it’s not uncommon for organizations to overlook delivery risk management and its ramifications on the business.
 For example, most scenario analysis is around market prices and volatility changes and how they influence the portfolio.
 Not necessarily on the results of delayed deliveries.